 Slugs and Snails Thrive in the City

 Urbanization poses a significant challenge to native wildlife, with many species struggling to adapt to the drastic habitat changes and Pollution that come with city life.
-However, a recent study published in PLOS ONE reveals a surprising exception: slugs and snails may prefer urban environments in Los Angeles.
+However, a recent study published in PLOS ONE reveals a surprising exception: and may prefer urban environments in Los Angeles.

 This study, led by Joseph Curti from the University of California, Los Angeles, and colleagues, sheds light on the varying degrees of urban tolerance among different species and offers valuable insights for biodiversity Conservation in cities.